jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 # THE APPENDICES

+## The End of our Game of Civilization Because There Are No Polar Bears in the Amazon

+If you stepped up, and decided to play the game.
+Thank you.
+Here's what you need to know about our world today.
+The player god is already forming against the Industrial Age powers.
+But it doesn't have a new philosophy to properly guide it.
+Like those Christian Puritans who dethroned Charles, our current political movements are extreme believers in the current ruling philosophy.

+Think of today, if someone were to tell you how to vote, while looking over your shoulder, you'd be weirded out.
+If the criminal didn't leave, you'd call the police and society would rush to defend you.
+We all agree nobody should tell you, nor force you, how to vote.
+You yourself haven't done anything to earn that right.
+It's something our Rousseau inspired player god ancestors earned for us.

+The reason is the same reason we can't send the suffering polar bears to the Amazon, or Antartica.

+<div style="width:100%;height:0;padding-bottom:44%;position:relative;"><iframe src="https://giphy.com/embed/eSItBDecz3oJy" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/maps-cartography-territories-eSItBDecz3oJy">via GIPHY</a></p>

+While I plan to write a textbook on Techvolution (How to See the Matrix), I'd love to now delve into the the game of civilization for you right now.
+The game defines our lives in so many ways, because it determines the roles we play in our lives.
+The accident of birth to parents, geography, or time-period makes us antagonists, protagonists, extras and player gods.
+Few people understand their role, and a insight might help you choose Techvolution.

 ## The End of One Game, and the Beginning of a New One

 This section is my personal opinion, so take it for what it's worth to you.